 Maturity: Period from the issue of a bond to its due date or to the premature repayment of the bond.
-Not to be confused with duration.
+Not to be confused with duration

-Net asset value (NAV): Used to describe the value of a company's assets less the value of their liabilities. \emptyset - Average.
+Net asset value (NAV): Used to describe the value of a company's assets less the value of their liabilities. $\mathbf{Ø}$ - Average.

-Over the counter (OTC): An over-the-counter financial contract is one that is not traded on an exchange but is performance equal to market or index returns.
+Over the counter (OTC): An over-the-counter financial contract is one that is not traded on an exchange but is "tailor-made" for a client by a financial institution.

-"tailor-made" for a client by a financial institution.
 Passive management: Passive management seeks to attain